Aster Chain · Explainer

 AsterScan surfaces every block, transaction, validator and staking action live.
 A few entry points:

-• Aster Chain ≠ Astar Network.
-Astar (with an A) is a Polkadot parachain.
+asterchain (one word) is just a typo.
+Same network.
+And Aster Chain ≠ Astar Network — Astar (with an A) is a Polkadot parachain.
 Aster (with an E) is the AsterDEX L1.
 Distinct networks, no relation.

-• Block height is not transaction count. ~50ms blocks means the height number gets very large very fast.
-A height of 90 million doesn't mean 90 million transactions — most blocks are small or empty.
+With ~50 ms blocks, the height number gets enormous fast.
+A height of 120 million doesn't mean 120 million transactions — most blocks are small or empty.

-Last reviewed April 2026.
-Numbers cited are as of writing — check the live dashboard for current values.
+Last reviewed May 2026.
+Numbers drift — check the staking dashboard for current values.